tiiuae/ghaf/CONTRIBUTING.md

 ```

 The seven rules of a great Git commit message are originally from Google.
 Original commit message example is from Linus Torvalds.
 Both have been modified.
 Comments and suggestions are welcome.

+## Communication

+GitHub issues are the primary way for communicating about specific proposed changes to this project.

+If you want to join the project team, just let us know.